AaSP: Aliasing-aware Self-Supervised Pre-Training for Audio Spectrogram Transformers: Conclusion

 \section{Conclusion}

-This work addresses aliasing caused by aggressive spectrogram patchification in transformer-based audio models.
-We propose Aliasing-aware Patch Embedding (AaPE), implemented via a Structured Bilateral Laplace Unit (SBLU) inspired by structured state-space models.
-SBLU employs a two-sided exponential window to execute dynamic subband frequency analysis, integrating aliasing-related features with standard patch tokens.
-This approach aims to mitigate aliasing without compromising task-relevant high-frequency content.
-AaPE serves as a drop-in replacement for ViT-style patch tokens and is pre-trained on AudioSet with teacher-student masked audio modeling, a multi-mask strategy, and a contrastive regularization.
+This work investigates aliasing-sensitive representation instability that can arise from spectrogram patchification in transformer-based audio self-supervised learning and proposes a framework designed to learn more stable representations under such perturbations.
+We propose AaSP, an aliasing-aware self-supervised pre-training framework whose key component is Aliasing-aware Patch Embedding (AaPE), implemented using the Structured Bilateral Laplace Unit (SBLU).
+Within this framework, SBLU employs a two-sided exponential window for dynamic subband frequency analysis, and the resulting features are fused with standard patch tokens through AaPE.
+This approach aims to incorporate information from alias-prone modulation bands without resorting to blanket low-pass filtering that may discard task-relevant high-frequency content.
+Within AaSP, AaPE is combined with teacher-student masked audio modeling, a multi-mask training scheme, and contrastive regularization.
+Our ablations show that AaPE is not a universally effective standalone replacement; rather, its benefit emerges when it is paired with a learning design that encourages consistency across masked views.

-AaPE consistently improves fine-tuning performance across diverse audio benchmarks and tasks, outperforming or equaling state-of-the-art self-supervised baselines while maintaining competitiveness under linear probing.
-These trends suggest that frequency-sensitive feature extraction is effective for periodic, quasi-stationary audio.
+AaSP achieves strong fine-tuning performance across diverse audio benchmarks, with particularly clear gains on several general acoustic and music-related tasks, while remaining competitive under linear evaluation.
+These trends suggest that frequency-sensitive feature extraction can be effective for periodic, quasi-stationary audio.
 However, tasks dominated by fine-grained pitch dynamics or significantly short contexts may require complementary mechanisms.
-AaPE targets an architectural bottleneck at the input stage, making it orthogonal to the other (architectural- and augmentation-based) SSL methods.
-This characteristic naturally lends itself to combination with these methods.
-The limitations of this approach include the reliance on log-mel inputs, emphasis on amplitude-modulation cues, and reduced gains on extremely short utterances or pitch-dominated tasks.
-Future work will combine AaPE with stronger pre-training strategies and extending SBLU to better capture pitch-varying/chirp patterns and very short contexts.
+Because AaPE targets the input representation stage, it may be complementary to other SSL improvements, although validating such combinations remains future work.

+Our current interpretation is that AaPE exposes features from modulation bands that are vulnerable under strided patchification.
+However, these features are not reliably exploited under masked modeling when AaPE is used in isolation.
+In the full AaSP framework, multi-mask training and contrastive regularization encourage different masked views of the same audio to map to consistent representations, which appears to help the model use AaPE-derived features in a more stable way.
+This interpretation is supported by the replacement-only ablation and by the shift-consistency analysis, although the exact causal contribution of each component remains an important topic for future work.